mouradmagdy/Etch-a-sketch/README.md

 # Etch-a-sketch
-creating etch a sketch with HTML,CSS,JS
+creating etch a sketch with HTML,CSS and JS.